 Dementia is not just simple forgetfulness.
 It is also important to note that some memory loss can be a symptom of a medical condition such as a head injury, tumor, blood clot, thyroid, kidney, or liver disorder.
 If you are concerned about your elderly loved one, speak with their healthcare professional.

 Our memory care services are designed to help seniors better cope with the challenges that come with these serious conditions.
 We are here to help you and your elderly loved one.
-Please call us at (303) 835-9265 or visit us online today.
+Please call us at (303) 835-9265, drop by in any of our locations such as our Lakewood assisted living facility, or visit us online today.